AndreyGermanov/smart_shape/docs/API.md

 ## PointMoveDirections : <code>enum</code>
 Enumeration that defines point move directions.
-Values from this enumeration should be used in point option `moveDirection` to specify in which directions point can be moved.
+Values from this enumeration should be used in point option `moveDirections` to specify in which directions point can be moved.
 Members of enumeration: `LEFT`, `TOP`, `RIGHT`, `BOTTOM`

 **Kind**: global enum